 In the case of a deceased married woman who you cannot trace, knowing her full date of birth may help you to determine who she married.

 Memorial inscriptions can be useful in family history research because it may give more information than that written in a burial register.
 If a person was buried before 1813, ages were often not recorded in a burial register at that time, especially a woman's, who was not considered important.
 It is also possible that you may not be able to find the burial record in the register because it is illegible or because that part of the register is missing.

-It is not uncommon to find a husband and wife were buried together and sometimes a son or daughter as well, so several generations may be revealed.
+It is not uncommon to find a husband and wife were buried together and sometimes a son or daughter as well, so several generations may be revealed which can help you to determine family relationships.
 This is especially helpful if a married daughter is buried with her parents because her married name could be recorded on the gravestone.

-As shown in this example, an inscription could list the parents of the deceased and her former husband.
+As shown in this example, memorial inscriptions could list the parents of the deceased and her former husband.
 This is information that may not be in a parish register.

 If you find a titled ancestor whilst conducting genealogical research, sometimes a family coat of arms or family crest is also on the gravestone which can help you to distinguish between families who have the same name.

 Several generations may be buried in a family crypt or family vault, so you could discover information regarding these people from the records.

 Some gravestones are eroded by the weather over the years which is a great shame.
 However some family history societies have published books of some monumental inscriptions for their area.

 Some deceased people may not have a gravestone because the family could not afford one, so you may find your ancestor was buried in a mass grave, which can be very upsetting.
 This can be referred to as a pauper's grave.
 This signifies that the local authority has had to pay for the funeral because the family lacked the means to do so.